 I. COVER PAGE

-Project Name: Denver Smart City Program
+Project Name: Denver Smart

+City Program

 Previously Incurred Project Cost: \$200,000

 Future Eligible Project Cost: \$0.00

 Total Project Cost: \$12,000,014

 ATCMTD Request: \$6,000,007

-Total Federal Funding (including ATCMTD): \$6,000,007
+Total Federal Funding (including \$6,000,007

+ATCMTD):

-Are matching funds restricted to a specific project component?
-If so, which one?
-No
+Are matching funds restricted to a No

+specific project component?
+If so,

+which one?

-State(s) in which the project is located: Colorado
+State(s) in which the project is Colorado

+located:

-Is the project currently programmed in the: Transportation Improvement Program (TIP) Statewide Transportation Improvement Program (STIP) No, the project is not currently programmed into any of the plans listed.
+Is the project currently programmed No, the project

+in the: is not currently

+Transportation Improvement programmed

+Program (TIP) into any of the

+Statewide Transportation plans listed.

+Improvement Program (STIP)

-MPO Long Range Transportation Plan
+• MPO Long Range

+Transportation Plan

-State Long Range
+• State Long Range

 Transportation Plan